It’s natural that you only want to find the best bassinet for your baby, which is exactly why we created this list and buyers guide.

 The design of the bassinet is very practical, but still presents well.
 In other words, when you see it, you can’t wait to let your newborn enjoy what’s inside.
 And, there are two additional accessories for the BABYBJORN Cradle, adding even more practicality and convenience.
 The first is the canopy, and the second is the special fitted sheet, which is made of organic cotton fabric.

-HALO Bassinest Swivel Sleeper – Best Tall Bedside Bassinet
+HALO Bassinet Swivel Sleeper – Best Bassinet for breastfeeding moms

-The side-wall of the bassinet can be dropped, making it even easier to tend to the baby, while the base of the frame conveniently tucks in underneath the bed.
-In fact, the frame is designed to accommodate most beds.
+The side-wall of the bassinet can be dropped, making it even easier to tend to the baby, making it the best bassinet for breastfeeding moms.
+The base of the frame also conveniently slides underneath the bed and allows you to pull the bassinet as close to the bed as possible on most beds, making it easier for those late night feeds when you’re likely to be a semi-zombie yourself.
 The fitted sheet is made from 100% polyester, which can be wiped with a damp cloth, or it can be washed in the machine.
 Additionally, the mattress is covered with a waterproof polyurethane pad.

-In terms of safe alternatives for sleeping on the same bed, the HALO Bassinest Swivel Sleeper Bassinet is as close as it gets.
+In terms of room sharing and safe alternatives for sleeping on the same bed, the HALO Swivel Sleeper Bassinet is as close as it gets and highly recommended.

 SwaddleMe By Your Side Sleeper – Best Co-sleeper Bassinet

 Convenience meets safety with the SwaddleME By Your Side Sleeper bassinet.
 It’s another solution when you want your newborn to sleep right next to you, without risking any harm.
-A bassinet that will go in the bed with you, the design will ensure the parents have a comfortable nights sleep, and it will still provide enough room for the baby to feel open and relaxed.
+This is the best co sleeper bassinet option that can go in the bed with you, and the design will ensure the parents have a comfortable nights sleep, and still provide enough room for the baby to feel open and relaxed.

-The bassinet features sturdy metal frames, which can easily fold up for traveling purposes, in addition to see-through mesh sides, so you’ll always know what’s going on inside the bassinet, even with your head on the cushion.
-The bassinet is placed between the parents, and the soft mesh sides make it easy for mom or dad to tend the baby if necessary, especially the compressible frameless portion in the middle which allows you to put the baby in gently without the frame blocking your arms.
+Featuring sturdy metal frames, which can easily fold up for traveling purposes, in addition to see-through mesh sides, so you’ll always know what’s going on inside the bassinet, even with your head on the cushion.
+It is placed between the parents, and the soft mesh sides make it easy for mom or dad to tend the baby if necessary, especially the compressible frameless portion in the middle which allows you to put the baby in gently without the frame blocking your arms.

 The unit includes a comfortable mattress and a fitted sheet, and you don’t have to worry about the baby overheating thanks to the breathable materials.
 In regards to design options, it’s available in three different styles.
 The original is what this review is focused, but you can also look at the Bassinet and Deluxe model, which offer different benefits.